liferay-search/liferay-docs/en/developer/appdev/articles/02-web-front-ends/05-bean-portlet/02-creating-a-bean-portlet.markdown

     converts the WAR to an OSGi Web Application Bundle (WAB) and installs it to Liferay's OSGi container.

-@product@ logs the deployment.
+@sharepoint@ logs the deployment.

     INFO  [main][HotDeployImpl:226] Deploying com.mycompany.demo.bean.portlet from queue
     INFO  [main][PluginPackageUtil:1001] Reading plugin package for com.mycompany.demo.bean.portlet ...
     INFO  [main][PortletHotDeployListener:181] 1 bean portlets for com.mycompany.demo.bean.portlet are available for use

-The Bean Portlet is now available in the @product@ UI.
+The Bean Portlet is now available in the @sharepoint@ UI.
 The example portlet is in the Widget category you assigned it.

 ![Figure 1: The Foo portlet prints the message returned from `doView` method and shows the included JSP's contents.](../../../images/portlet-3-portlet.png)